prgrmr-yn/clock/README.md

 # Clock

 Clock is a simple web application that displays the current time in `hh:mm:ss` format and the current date.
-This project is built using HTML, CSS, and JavaScript.
+This project is built using HTML, CSS, BootStrap, and JavaScript.

 You can access the Clock website [here](https://clock-lwod.onrender.com).